beam-telemetry/telemetry_metrics/docs/writing_reporters.md

 First we need to apply last-minute transformation to the metadata using the `:tag_values` function, then we fetch all transformed metadata, ignoring any tag that may not be available.

-It is very important that the code executed on every event does not fail, as that would cause the handler to be permanently removed and prevent the metrics from being updated.
-If necessary, wrap code paths that may fail in a `try/catch` and log whenever there is an error.

 ### Detaching the handlers on termination